Herero uprising: Fall

 A conclusive battle was fought on 11 August 1904, at the Battle of Waterberg in the Waterberg Mountains.
 Chief Maharero believed his six to one advantage over the Germans would allow him to win in a final showdown.
 The Germans had time to bring forward their artillery and heavy weapons.
 Both sides took heavy losses, but the Herero were scattered and defeated.

 Trotha's troops defeated 3,000–5,000 Herero combatants at the Battle of Waterberg but were unable to encircle and annihilate the retreating survivors.
 The pursuing German forces prevented groups of Herero from breaking from the main body of the fleeing force and pushed them further into the desert.
 As exhausted Herero fell to the ground, unable to go on, German soldiers killed men, women, and children.

 It took the Germans until 1908 to re-establish authority over the territory.
 By that time tens of thousands of Africans (estimates range from 34,000 to 110,000) had been either killed or died of thirst while fleeing.
 65,000 of 80,000 Hereros and at least 10,000 of 20,000 Nama died as a result of the conflict.

 Aftermath

+As a result of their loyalty during the conflict, the Basters were rewarded by the German government by being permitted to retain their lands and way of life until World War I.

 In 1915, during World War I, South African forces occupied it in the so-called South West Africa Campaign, and SW Africa officially became a mandate of South Africa in 1920.

 On 16 August 2004, 100 years after the war, the German government officially apologised for the atrocities.
 "We Germans accept our historic and moral responsibility and the guilt incurred by Germans at that time," said Heidemarie Wieczorek-Zeul, Germany's development aid minister.
 In addition, she admitted that the massacres were equivalent to genocide.

 Not until 2015 did the German government admit that the massacres were equivalent to genocide and again apologised in 2016.
 The Herero are suing the German government in a class action lawsuit.
 In 2021, Germany announced that they would repay Namibia €1.1 billion.

 Some notable fighters in Herero Wars are revered as the national heroes of Namibia.